Praqma/VersionedBinaryArtifacts/README.md

 libs-snapshot-local
 libs-release-local
 ````
 First time gradle wrapper is exectued, gradle creates a .gradle folder located in ~/ .
-Here you must 'gradle.properties' containing necessary parameters for a successful connection to Artifactory.
+Here you must add 'gradle.properties', containing necessary parameters for a successful connection to Artifactory.

  ````
 artifactory_user=*artifactuserwithwriteaccess*